 Clovers (Trifolium) are rich in proteins, making them a good addition to a tortoise’s diet.

 Nevertheless, they should only be offered in minimal amounts because too much protein can cause shell pyramiding, particularly in young or juvenile tortoises.

 Growing clovers is easy since they don’t require fertilizers to thrive.
 Like most of these plants, they only need well-drained soil and daily watering to grow.

-The most common varieties include the following:
+The most common varieties of pansies include the following: